helium/HIP/XXXX-subdao-onboarding-fees.md

 This prevents the tokenomics based on DAO Utility Score, as defined in HIP-51, from working as designed.

 HIP-XX solves this problem by requiring that Hotspots participating in a particular Helium subDAO must burn an onboarding fee towards that subDAO.
-Specific fee schedules will be determined by subDAO governance.
+The MOBILE subDAO onboarding fee has been set at $40 by HIP-43.
+In the future, fee schedules will be determined by subDAO governance.

 A mechanism is specified whereby the existing MOBILE Hotspots may be onboarded retroactively.

 # Motivation